vitalif/vitastor/README.md

 - Install node.js 12 or newer.
 - Install gcc and g++ 9.x or later.
 - Clone https://yourcmc.ru/git/vitalif/vitastor/ with submodules.
-- Install QEMU 4.x or 5.x, get its source, begin to build it, stop the build and copy headers:
+- Install QEMU 2.0+, get its source, begin to build it, stop the build and copy headers:
    - `<qemu>/include` &rarr; `<vitastor>/qemu/include`
    - Debian:
       * Use qemu packages from the main repository